cirosantilli/linux-cheat/readme.md

-this dir contains info and cheatsheets for *things* that work in linux, with some focus on the Ubuntu distro.
+info and cheatsheets on linux and *utils* that work on linux

+# definition: utils

-by *things* I mean:
+by *utils* I mean:

 - programs